YU-Zhejian/art_modern/docs/Usage.md

 ## Parallelism (`--parallel`)

-TODO
+Number of threads to use.
+Use `-1` to disable parallelism.
+Use `0` (default) to use all available cores.

 ## Input (`--i-*`)

 Currently, we support input in FASTA and PBSIM3 Transcripts format.
 They are controlled by the following major parameters:

 - `--i-file`: The input reference file path.
 It must exist in the filesystem.
+Device paths like `/dev/stdin` is supported.
 - `--i-type`: The file type of input reference sequences.
 Currently, FASTA and PBSIM3 Transcripts format are supported.
   - **`auto` (DEFAULT) for extension-based decision.**
     - If the file ends with `.fna`, `.fsa`, `.fa`, `.fasta`, resolve to `fasta`.